leliwuz/webigeo/docs/Setup.md

 # Setup
-weBIGeo's can be deployed to the web via emscripten and additionally we support native builds on Windows, using [Dawn](https://dawn.googlesource.com/) and [SDL2](https://github.com/libsdl-org/SDL/tree/SDL2).
+weBIGeo can be deployed to the web via emscripten and additionally we support native builds on Windows, using [Dawn](https://dawn.googlesource.com/) and [SDL2](https://github.com/libsdl-org/SDL/tree/SDL2).
 This allows for faster development as emscripten linking is quite slow and GPU debugging is not easily possible in the web.

 ## Building the web version